XiangyuLi-Lab/SpaMOAL/README.md

-# SpaDAC: SPAtially embedded Deep Attentional graph Clustering
+# SpaMOAL: A spatial multi-omics graph contrastive learning method for spatial domains identification
 ## Overview
 Recent advances in spatial multi-omics technologies have opened new avenues for characterizing tissue architecture and function in situ, by simultaneously providing multimodal and complementary information—such as spatially resolved